RICHARD PHILLIPS FEYNMAN

 In questa situazione è illusorio e persino ingiusto tentare di imporre alla società una cultura priva di pregiudizi ideologici.
 Gli scienziati possono svolgere, al più, un'opera maieutica.
 Ma in definitiva occorre che la società scopra da sé i valori scientifici e del dubbio.

-Per prova ed errore.....
+Per prova ed errore ...

 faculty.rmwc.edu uniba.it

-RF was one of the most brilliant physicists of the past century; his work with quantum mechanics is practically unparalleled and resulted in his receivhttp://image.examiner.com/images/blog/wysiwyg/image/Meaning_of_It_All_Amazon_PEI.jpging the Nobel Price in Physics in 1965.
+RF was one of the most brilliant physicists of the past century; his work with quantum mechanics is practically unparalleled and resulted in his receiving the Nobel Prize in Physics in 1965.
 Two years before that even, he gave a series of three lectures at The University of Washington in Seattle.
-The Meaning of It All: Thoughts of a Citizen Scientist contains those three lectures, and anyone with even a passing interest in Feynman, or science, should grab a copy of it.…..

 The book is divided into sections, one for each lecture.
-The first is entitled The Uncertainty of Science and deals largely with the acknowledgement that few things in scientific study are set in stone, as it were, and that such an acknowledgement is freeing, not frightening.
+The first is entitled The Uncertainty of Science and deals largely with the acknowledgement thhttp://image.examiner.com/images/blog/wysiwyg/image/Meaning_of_It_All_Amazon_PEI.jpgat few t hings in scientific study are set in stone, as it were, and that such an acknowledgement is freeing, not frightening.
 Uncertainty, he insists throughout his talks, allows for creativity and improvisation; it creates the necessity for invention.
 New ideas can only come from uncertainty, and living with that lack of “absolute” knowledge is in fact a comfortable and beautiful thing.

 The second lecture, The Uncertainty of Values, ranges from a discussion of technological advances to politics to religion; it is the broadest of the three and yet Feynman details exquisitely what his thoughts are on all of the subjects.
 Although an atheist himself, he does not malign religious belief as scientists are often accused of doing (sometimes rightly); instead he acknowledges that religion could provide a useful moral code, which is something science cannot do.
 Science, he says, will answer the question of what will happen should A or B take place, but religion can answer whether or not it should.